oscerd/kamelet-samples/simulation-to-aws-sns/README.md

-# AWS DDB Streams to Telegram example
+# Simulation to AWS SNS FIFO Example

 - The AWS SNS FIFO Sink Kamelet is already provided by camel-k 1.4.0-SNAPSHOT installation